luisnmartins/feup-comp/README.md

 ## Task Distribution

 - Carlos Freitas - semantic analysis and
-- Luï¿½s Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
-Also contributed in some other tasks from code generation.
+- Luís Martins - semantic analysis and some optimizations such as constant propagation and efficient while loop.
+Also contributed to some other tasks from code generation.
 - Rui Quaresma - code generation and
 - Tiago Carvalho -